najeebullahii/Strategic-Oracle__Causal-AI-Decision-Engine/README.md

 After controlling for demographic confounders using propensity score stratification, the true Average Treatment Effect (ATE) of cellular contact is **6.81%**.

-The remaining 2.33% was selection bias — customers who would have subscribed anyway.
+The remaining 2.33% was selection bias, customers who would have subscribed anyway.
 This distinction matters when projecting campaign ROI.
 A bank planning a 50,000-customer campaign using the raw 9.14% figure would overestimate subscriptions by over 1,000 and misallocate a significant portion of its calling budget.

 ---